Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

   4. Moving symbolic links is its own whole can of worms.
 If a symlink points to a relative location then you need to make sure you keep pointing to the right place.
-If the symlink is aboslute however then you can leave it untouched.
+If the symlink is absolute however then you can leave it untouched.
 But what if the symlink points to a file that you’re moving as part of your batch move operation?
 Now you need to handle that too.